 Placement levels (and sometimes, prerequisite courses) are required in order to register for classes.
 There are a few ways you can establish levels:

-- a.
-Upload your SAT/ACT scores and/or high school transcripts and email them to firstname.lastname@example.org or email@example.com.
+- 1. Upload your SAT/ACT scores and/or high school transcripts and email them to LCC-HSDualenrollment@lcc.edu. or email@example.com.
 LCC also accepts PSAT scores.
+Note: High school transcripts can only be accepted for high school seniors during their second semester or third trimester of their senior year.

-- b.
-If you are not able to access any of the above documents, you can take our placement tests.
+- 2. If you are not able to access any of the above documents, you can take our placement tests.
 Please visit testing services for more information.

 Register for Classes